 Total expenditure for the year was £4,432,289 and, as would be expected, a significant part of this was paid in support of our charitable activities; £3,553,804 in total.
-The allocation of resources in support of the Academy's charitable activities can be seen in note 4a of the Accounts.

 The majority of the expenditure not used for the charitable activities of the Academy was incurred as costs of generating funds; £729,166 in the year.
 The trading costs of the conferencing activities and office rentals accounted for £638,637, an increase on the previous year because of the increased activity in the conference business.